-In fact, many radio stations banned the song after receiving feedback from outraged listeners.
+Many radio stations banned the song after receiving feedback from outraged listeners.
 And otherwise thinking the song just wasn't a good idea.

 An Explicitly Honest Song

 The song is, quite plainly, about one person comforting a virgin whom they are about to sleep with.
-And let's be honest, country has its fair share of songs about virginity.
+And let's be honest, country music has its fair share of songs about virginity.
 (Why artists like exploring that particular topic so much, who knows).

 In the case of "You've Never Been This Far Before," the characters in the song are literally in the process of making love.
 Twitty sings lines like, "And I can feel your body tremble as you wonder what this moment holds in store," and, "I don't know what I'm saying as my trembling fingers touch forbidden places."